 Democrats seem to forget, or ignore, that the midterms hardly represented a wave election.
 Their victories in the House were accompanied by losses in the Senate.
 In the lower chamber, where more than 90% of incumbents get re-elected every two years, the Democrats were gifted with the abandonment of seats by 40 GOP House members seeking higher office or retiring.
 Almost half of those seats were subsequently captured by Democrats.
 And then there is the clear historical pattern of new presidents suffering losses in their first midterms — more than 30 House seats on average — but the Democrats seem convinced that their mandate is socialist policies and shop-till-you-drop investigations of Trump.

-Good luck with that.We value your comments!
-Please weigh in on our comment section below.
+Good luck with that.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com